Conserving a valuable resource

 In addition to periodic reviews, experience with high water use during the summer of 2015, the lower-than-normal water supply, and the resulting activation of incremental stages of the WSRP, are driving this review process.

 The review process is occuring in two stages.
 First, some immediate amendments were made for summer 2016.
 Second, a potentially broader restructuring of the WSRP is considered for 2017.
 The two-phase review process accommodates timelines to amend and align related municipal bylaws.

 Metro Vancouver and member municipalities received a lot of feedback on the water restrictions during the summer of 2015.
-A further consultation process was held through winter 2015/ 2016.
-Any further feedback is welcome.
-Please direct questions or comments to email@example.com
+A formal consultation process was held through winter 2015/ 2016 resulting in some immediate changes for summer 2016.
+A second consultation process is planned for winter 2016/17.
+In the meantime, please direct questions or comments to